electronstudio/raylib-python-cffi/README.md

 **MacOS: Python 3.6 - 3.8**

-**Linux (Ubuntu 16.04+): Python 3.6 - 3.8**
+**Linux (Ubuntu 16.04+): Python 3.6 - 3.9**

-If yours isn't available then pip should attempt to build from source, but this has not been tested.
+If yours isn't available then pip should attempt to build from source, so you will need to have raylib development libs installed.

-## Option 2: Build from source (Raylib 3.5, all platforms)
+## Option 2: Build from source

 If you're using a platform we don't have binary builds for yet then you can either *use the dynamic binding with your own dll* or else you will have to build from source.